AR-15 - Staking Your Castle Nut Properly

 Frequently Asked Questions

-What is the mil-spec torque requirement for an AR-15 castle nut before staking?
+What is the correct torque specification for an AR-15 castle nut before staking?

-According to mil-spec, the AR-15 castle nut should be tightened to 40 foot-pounds before you begin the staking process.
-This ensures it's properly seated before being mechanically locked.
+According to Mil-Spec standards, the AR-15 castle nut should be tightened to 40 foot-pounds (ft-lbs) before the staking process begins.
+This ensures a secure foundation for the mechanical lock.

-While staking is considered a permanent modification because it deforms the metal, it is still possible to remove a staked castle nut if necessary.
-It requires careful work with tools to undo the stake.
+Yes, while staking is considered a permanent modification for reliability, a staked castle nut can be removed if necessary.
+It requires careful work with tools to deform the staked metal and then remove the nut.

 Related News